 Suddenly - without warning - the strangest thing happened ...

 Her mouth was wide open.
-And every tooth in her head was shining.
+Every tooth in her head was shining.

 Ben’s face brightened.
-And I heard him breathe an audible sigh of relief.
+And I heard an audible sigh of relief.
 Finally, he stood up, proud and happy again.

 He’s an achiever, and he looked as if he had just passed a big test …